hhanh00/ywallet_docs/content/zswap/good2.md

     ZECLock->>Bob: Bob uses his Secret and Alice Secret, redeems 1000 ZEC
 ```

-- Same number of transactions: 4
-- BTCLock is a multi-sig & time locked address
-- ZECLock is a shielded multi-sig address (FROST like)

-Addresses are determined off-chain and unsigned transactions are built
-beforehand.
-The signatures may be missing or the transactions are simply
-not yet published.

 ## Exchange 1: Bob sends a signature adaptor

 - Bob gives a signature adaptor that unlocks the BTC